Skip to content

 • Depression: Women with lower than average estrogen levels are more likely to experience symptoms of depression.
 During the postpartum period and menopause, two periods marked by a significant reduction in estrogen levels, menstruating people are more likely to be exposed to depression ( menopausal blues , postpartum depression);

-• Irritability and mood disorders linked to menstrual cycles: On the other hand, higher levels of estrogen can lead to greater irritability.
-If you're in a moody mood every time your period approaches, it's possible that you're hyperestrogenic and your body and mind aren't handling it well.
+• Irritability and mood swings related to menstrual cycles: Conversely, higher estrogen levels can lead to increased irritability.
+If you're in a bad mood every time your period approaches, you may be experiencing hyperestrogenism , and your body and mind aren't handling it well.

 The role of progesterone

-Just like estrogen, progesterone is present in both men's and women's bodies.
-In menstruating people, it has the particularity of fluctuating enormously during the menstrual cycle and during pregnancy.
+Like estrogen, progesterone is present in both men and women.
+In menstruating individuals, its levels fluctuate greatly during the menstrual cycle and during pregnancy.

 Here are the main roles of progesterone in the body:

 • Menstrual cycle: Progesterone is involved in the second half of the menstrual cycle, called the luteal phase.
-After ovulation, the ovarian follicle that released the egg turns into the corpus luteum, which produces progesterone.
-Like estrogens, progesterone acts on the uterine mucosa, making it thicker and vascularized, to facilitate possible implantation of the embryo;
+After ovulation, the ovarian follicle that released the egg transforms into the corpus luteum, which produces progesterone.
+Like estrogen, progesterone acts on the uterine lining, making it thicker and more vascularized, to facilitate possible implantation of the embryo;

-• Pregnancy Support: If fertilization occurs, the developing embryo produces a hormone called human chorionic gonadotropin (hCG). hCG stimulates the corpus luteum to continue producing progesterone.
-This extra progesterone supports pregnancy by preventing the uterus from contracting and holding the endometrium in place for the developing embryo;
+• Pregnancy support: If fertilization occurs, the developing embryo produces a hormone called human chorionic gonadotropin (hCG).
+HCG stimulates the corpus luteum to continue producing progesterone.
+This extra progesterone supports pregnancy by preventing the uterus from contracting and keeping the endometrium in place for embryo development;

-• Changes in cervical mucus: Progesterone makes cervical mucus thicker and less permeable to sperm, reducing the chances of conception during the period when the uterus is preparing for possible pregnancy (the follicular phase);
+• Changes in cervical mucus: Progesterone makes cervical mucus thicker and less permeable to sperm, reducing the chances of conception during the time when the uterus is preparing for a possible pregnancy (the follicular phase);

-• Bone Health (M and F): Like estrogen, progesterone helps maintain bone density and prevent bone loss and osteoporosis;
+• Bone Health (M & F): Like estrogen, progesterone helps maintain bone density and prevent bone loss and osteoporosis;

-• Metabolism (M and F): Progesterone influences metabolism, and in particular the regulation of body temperature.
+• Metabolism (M and F): Progesterone influences metabolism, particularly the regulation of body temperature.
 This is one reason why women may experience night sweats during the luteal phase or hot flashes during menopause.

 Progesterone in the menstrual cycle